StarWhiz/AndroidMyTube/README.txt

 Basic App Usage
 *****************************************************************************************************
+Must be CONNECTED to the INTERNET for this app to work.

 1. Click the Google 'Sign in' button and sign in with your selected Google account.
 2. The favorites page is the main page it displays playlist called "SJSU-CMPE-137" or creates it if you don't have one yet.
 3. To search for videos tap the search tab.
 Then Type in some search terms in the search bar... then tap the magnifying glass.
 It will take a while for videos to load ~ 5-10 seconds.